aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/WaspTrooper.md

 This enemy features special exp handling logic.
 Check the documentation to learn more.

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 3 changes:
+HardMode being true does the following changes:

 - In the spear thrust move, the [MoveTowards](../../../Entities/EntityControl/EntityControl%20Methods.md#movetowards) call is done with a multiplier of 2.7 instead of 2.5
 - In the spear throw move, the yield interval before the throw is random between 0.6 and 0.9 seconds instead of being between 0.6 and 0.75 seconds
-- In the spear throw move, the amount of frames that the spear takes to reach its target is random between 37 and 49 inclusive instead of always being 60
+- In the spear throw move, the amount of frames that the spear takes to reach its target is random between 37.0 and 49.0 inclusive instead of always being 60.0

 ## Move selection
 3 moves are possible: